NSDawn/party-box/party-box-comprehensive-rules.md

 	- o:
 		- Set (_This card must be cast face down as a colorless Trap artifact.
 You may only set one card per turn.
 You may turn a face down Trap card face up any time you could cast an instant, but not on the same turn you set it._)
 		- You may only turn ~ face up in response to a player forgetting a trigger thay control or attempting to commit an illegal game action.
 		- When ~ is turned face up, exile all nonland permanents that player controls.
+Then, exile ~.
 6. Immaculate Bluff (Custom)
 	- m: 2
 	- t: Artifact Enchantment - Continuous Trap
 	- o:
 		- Set (_This card must be cast face down as a colorless Trap artifact.
 You may only set one card per turn.
 You may turn a face down Trap card face up any time you could cast an instant, but not on the same turn you set it._)
 		- When ~ is turned face up, it does nothing.
-7. Modeling Clay (The Binding of Isaac: Four Souls)
+7. Ban Hammer (Custom)
 	- m: 2
+	- t: Artifact Enchantment - Trap
+	- o:
+		- Set (_This card must be cast face down as a colorless Trap artifact.
+You may only set one card per turn.
+You may turn a face down Trap card face up any time you could cast an instant, but not on the same turn you set it._)
+		- You may only turn ~ face up in response to a player casting a spell card banned in any format. (_A banned card is not the same as a card that is not legal.
+A banned card must be declared banned by a format's governing authority.
+You must be able to prove that a card was banned in this way._)
+		- When ~ is turned face up, exile that spell.
+Then, each player besides that spell's controller draws two cards.
+Then, exile ~.
+8. Modeling Clay (The Binding of Isaac: Four Souls)
+	- m: 2
 	- t: Artifact
 	- o:
 		- T: ~ becomes a copy of target enchantment or artifact without indestructible.
-8. 3
 ## 4.3 Instants and Sorceries
 1. Invention Contest (Terraforming Mars)
 	- m: 2